Jurchen people: Establishment of the Manchus

 Over a period of 30 years from 1586, Nurhaci, a chieftain of the Jianzhou Jurchens, united the Jurchen tribes.
 In 1635, his son and successor, Hong Taiji, renamed his people the Manchus as a clear break from their past as Chinese vassals.
 During the Ming dynasty, the Koreans of Joseon referred to the Jurchen-inhabited lands north of the Korean peninsula, above the rivers Yalu and Tumen as part of the "superior country" (sangguk) which they called Ming China.
 The Qing deliberately excluded references and information that showed the Jurchens (Manchus) as subservient to the Ming dynasty, when composing the History of Ming to hide their former subservient relationship.
-The Veritable Records of Ming were not used to source content on Jurchens during Ming rule in the History of Ming because of this.
+The Ming Veritable Records were not used to source content on Jurchens during Ming rule in the History of Ming because of this.
 The Yongzheng Emperor attempted to rewrite the historical record and claim that the Aisin Gioro were never subjects of past dynasties and empires trying to cast Nurhaci's acceptance of Ming titles like Dragon Tiger General (longhu jiangjun 龍虎將軍) by claiming he accepted to "please Heaven".

 During the Qing dynasty, the two original editions of the books of the "Qing Taizu Wu Huangdi Shilu" and the "Manzhou Shilu Tu" (Taizu Shilu Tu) were kept in the palace, forbidden from public view because they showed that the Manchu Aisin Gioro family had been ruled by the Ming dynasty.

 Our gurun (tribe, state) originally had the names Manju, Hada, Ula, Yehe, and Hoifa.
 Formerly ignorant persons have frequently called [us] jušen.
 The term jušen refers to the Coo Mergen of Sibe barbarians and has nothing to do with our gurun.
 Our gurun establishes the name Manju.
 Its rule will be long and transmitted over many generations.
 Henceforth persons should call our gurun its original name, Manju, and not use the previous demeaning name.